UncleBikki/My-portfolio/README.md

 # My Portfolio

 ## Purpose
-A portfolio to display my skills
+A portfolio to display my blossoming coding skills that i am learning at UTSA!

 ## Built With
 * HTML